vijaya-01/Vijaya-Documents/content-delivery head Roles & Responsibilities.md

-# content-delivery head Roles & Responsibilities
+# Content-delivery head Roles & Responsibilities

 **Goals for Managing a Content-Delivery Team:**